cgeo/WhereYouGo/README.md

 WhereYouGo
 ==========

+WhereYouGo is an unofficial client for Wherigo Geocaching.
+It displays online and offline vector maps using Mapsforge library, alternatively Locus can be used to display maps.

 ## About

 This is a clone of this [WhereYouGo repository](https://github.com/biylda/WhereYouGo/) as it was found unmaintained and was (after confirmation of original author) transfered to here.